Faith-Led Somatic Intensives for Women in Leadership

 They come to you when they need wisdom, prayer, or perspective.

-But the pace of caring for others can quietly begin to take its toll.
+But over time, the pace of caring for others can quietly begin to take its toll.

 You may notice yourself:

-• feeling stretched between ministry, family, leadership responsibilities, and the expectations you place on yourself
+feeling stretched between leadership, family, and the expectations you place on yourself

-• knowing you need space to rest or process, but unsure where that space could realistically exist
+knowing you need space to process, but unsure where that space could realistically exist

 So you keep showing up.